aksiooma/Chatlyst/README.md

 Interact with WittyAI through its web interface or integrate it into your existing platforms.
 Simply start by typing in your query or command and let WittyAI take care of the rest with its flair.

 ## Contributing
-Contributions to WittyAI are welcome!
+Contributions to WittyAI are welcome.
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.